NicoHood/HID/Readme.md

 To install the new bootloader connect your Arduino to your PC and put it into DFU mode.
 See [this](http://arduino.cc/en/Hacking/DFUProgramming8U2) and [this](http://forum.arduino.cc/index.php?topic=111.0)
-and also [this](http://andrewmemory.wordpress.com/2011/04/14/upgrading-the-arduino-uno-8u2-using-flip/) on how to upload the hey file to your Arduino.
+and also [this](http://andrewmemory.wordpress.com/2011/04/14/upgrading-the-arduino-uno-8u2-using-flip/) on how to upload the hex file to your Arduino.
 Some notes here: The Arduino R3 doesnt need a resistor or so, just connect the two pins near the USB B jack.
 Choose atmega16u2 for the new R3 version.
 For older version you need to check the links.

 Upload the hex file to your Arduino.
 It doesnt care if its a Uno/Mega/Mega ADK.
 It will just work the same.